 It turns out that my impression that HBase is broken was unfounded, in at least two ways.
 The smaller is that something wrong with the HBase/Hadoop interface or Hadoop’s HBase support cannot necessarily be said to be wrong with HBase (especially since HBase is no longer a Hadoop subproject).
 The bigger reason is that, according to consensus, HBase has worked pretty well since the .90 release in January of this year.

 After Michael Stack of StumbleUpon beat me up for a while,* Omer Trajman of Cloudera was kind enough to walk me through HBase usage.
-He is informed largely by 18 Cloudera customers using, plus a handful of other well-known HBase users such as Facebook, StumbleUpon, and Yahoo.
+He is informed largely by 18 Cloudera customers, plus a handful of other well-known HBase users such as Facebook, StumbleUpon, and Yahoo.
 Of the 18 Cloudera customers using HBase that Omer was thinking of, 15 are in HBase production, one is in HBase “early production”, one is still doing R&D in the area of HBase, and one is a classified government customer not providing such details.

 *Just kidding — he was actually extremely gentle.